chriskrycho/async-trpl-fun/notes/Ecosystem/Tokio.md

 ## Questions

 - Why did they choose the `Async(Read|Write)` and `Async(Read|Write)Ext` pattern, instead of doing the same thing that `Iterator` does and implementing it directly on the trait?

+## Commentary

+### On `select!`

+- I think `select!` does too many things, and its syntax fits weirdly with the rest of the language.
+It is similar to, but weirdly different from, normal pattern-matching.
+- It also expands to explicitly `poll`-ing on all the futures exposed in its branches, and `.await`-ing the resulting top-level `Future`.
 -